 Traditional osechi ryori represent people’s desires for the new year and have symbolic meanings.
 These New Year’s foods can bring everything from health and wealth to luck and academic success.

-Osechi ryori can be savory, sweet, or somewhere in between, and so there’s certainly something for anyone.
-Here are five delicious Japanese dishes commonly eaten to celebrate New Year’s.
+Osechi ryori can be savory, sweet, or somewhere in between, so there's certainly something for anyone.
+Here are five delicious traditional Japanese cuisine prepared and eaten during the New Year celebration.

-Toshikoshi soba eaten for the end of the year
+Toshikoshi soba eaten at the end of the year

 1. Toshikoshi Soba